 Before I give a comprehensive list of recommended running shoes that may help with plantar fasciitis, keep in mind that there is no one-size-fits-all strategy with running shoes for plantar fasciitis.
 Just like when you are buying a pair of running shoes, every person might find one pair of shoes works better than the other.

 Why these shoes listed over other models?
-Well, these models all have motion control, keeping your foot in place with great arch support (which helps prevent the windlass mechanism form stretching your plantar fascia).
+Well, these models all have motion control, keeping your foot in place with great arch support (which helps prevent the windlass mechanism from stretching your plantar fascia).

 There are other models that have moderate motion control and light motion control, and even no control at all — most from the same manufacturers.
 If you don’t want to get any of these brands, then make SURE you buy a pair of running shoes that has some form of motion control to them and good arch support.